hjeon2k/2024_GP_FluidSimulator/README.md

 Fluid Simulation in C++ and OpenGL by Suh Yoon Jeon and Hyesung Jeon

 ![](init.gif)
-*demo 1: click to start the demo video*
+*demo part 1: click to start the video*

 ## Execution